Language Requirement: None

 Program Overview

-Experience the summer at a at a highly ranked university based in Seoul.
+Experience the summer at a highly ranked university based in Seoul by participating in the Korea University International Summer Campus.
 With a student body of around 20,000 undergraduate students and 2,500 international students, Korea University allows you to take advantage of all that a large university has to offer.
 Korea University has a beautiful and modern campus on a hill in central Seoul, and is easily accessible by subway.
 The campus has many new and well-equipped teaching facilities.
 The library complex is a particular favorite amongst students as is the Global Leadership Hall with its international café that encourages conversation between Korean and international students.

 With more than 10 million residents, Seoul is the South Korean center of politics, culture, and the economy, where ministries, museums, palaces, theaters, and financial markets are located close together.
 Seoul is also the home to industry giants such as Samsung, LG, and Hyundai.
 As a leader of the IT revolution, Seoul is one of the most wired cities in the world.
 Korea University’s Seoul campus is centrally located within the city and easily accessible via subway.